 To get better, you need to act

 A combination of your genetics and the daily decisions you make around your diet and lifestyle have played a major part in bringing you to your current state of health.
 If you are not happy with the result, something needs to change.
 If you want something different, you need to do something different.

 I expect the road to be bumpy…that’s not failure

-Sometimes the way forward is straightforward and progress is linear, but in all honesty, that is often not the case.
+Sometimes the way forward is straightforward and progress is linear, but in all honesty, that is rarely the case.
 It’s more likely that the path will be bumpy with some detours and roadblocks along the way.
 It is best that you are prepared for that possibility.
 Our bodies are complex and take some working out.
 It’s my job to help you minimise the bumps, help you learn from them and keep you moving forward.
 It’s important that you understand little setbacks and hiccups are normal and not reasons to despair or give up.

 I need you to engage in the process and ask questions but allow me to support you

 I don’t expect you to accept everything I say as gospel.
 I want you to ask questions and learn about your body to the point where you feel comfortable and trust in the treatment plan we make together.
 That dialogue helps both of us to gain a better understanding of what is happening for you.
 I will do everything I can to help you have confidence in my suggestions and recommendations but there is no point in proceeding if you are not open to trying something new.

 I’m not here to tell you what to do, but to educate you on your options and support you in your choices